IsaiahvH/HRI-Dance-Project/README.md

 # HRI-Dance-Project
-Git repository to host code for the final project of Human-Robot Interaction, 2020 Radboud.
+Git repository to host code for the final project of Human-Robot Interaction, 2020-2021 Radboud.
 In this project we research whether vocal or gestural interfaces work better for instructing a robot to do a task, which is a sequence of dance moves.
-This project uses OpenSesame as an experiment interface and implements voice and pose recognition.
+This project uses OpenSesame as an experimental framework and contains an implemention of voice and pose recognition of a fixed set of commands.

 This repository contains the folders and files which were necessary to conduct the experiment.
 The following will eplxain briefly what the folders and files were used for.
 ## Demo